magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Verify again that the
 [Shopping Form](http://localhost:3000/shopping.html) is still working as expected.
-Now read the dimension of the `main.js` file generated with the `advanced` option:
+See now the dimension of the `main.js` file generated with the `advanced` option:

 ```bash